shephertz/App42-Tic-Tac-Toe/README.md

 App42-Tic-Tac-Toe
 ===========================

+# About Game

+1. Its a multiplayer turn based game.
+2. The winning motive of game is to connect three cross or circle first.
+3. Once you have played your turn , a notification message is sent to opponent user with game information.

 # Runnnig Sample

 This is a sample Android gaming app is made by using App42 backened platform.
 It uses user, storage ,pushNotification and gaming APIs of App42 platform.